jbcastro/itc-134/README.md

 # itc-134
-repo for class assignment and collaborations
+## repo for class assignment and collaborations
-"ths is a new line in the readme.md"
+Check out the wiki for class notes and github trouble shooting tips